animify/unload.io/README.md

 ## What's next?
 In upcoming versions of Unload, I'm looking to implement live collaboration on pastes of code.
 This will take some time to ensure that I keep my vision of making Unload as efficient as possible; which is also another factor I'm looking to improve on.

+Quick keybinds for main features are coming very soon.

 ## License
 Licensed under MIT - cindr.io